What Is Cardiomyopathy?

 Sometimes a piece of fatty plaque in a coronary artery breaks off or ruptures.
 When this happens, a blood clot forms in the area in response to the injury.
 The clot may block the flow of blood through the artery, causing a heart attack.

 Cardiomyopathy is a diseased heart muscle that cannot function (contract) adequately.
 Cardiomyopathy results in the failure of the heart muscle to meet the needs of the body for oxygen-rich blood and the removal of carbon dioxide and other waste products.
 There are many causes of cardiomyopathy, but the end result is a heart that is weak and cannot maintain a normal ejection fraction or cardiac output.

-The heart is an electrically-innervated, muscular pump that pushes blood throughout the body through blood vessels.
+The heart is an electrically innervated, muscular pump that pushes blood throughout the body through blood vessels.
 A specialized group of cells located in the upper chamber (atrium) of the heart, acts as a pacemaker that generates an electrical impulse.
-This impulse begins a sequential electrical stimulation of heart muscle that then contracts in a coordinated way.
-Accordingly, first the upper chamber of the heart is stimulated to contract and send blood into the lower chambers (ventricles) of the heart.
+This impulse begins a sequential electrical stimulation of the heart muscle that then contracts in a coordinated way.
+Accordingly, first, the upper chamber of the heart is stimulated to contract and send blood into the lower chambers (ventricles) of the heart.
 There is a slight delay in the electrical signal that allows the ventricles to fill.
 Then the ventricles contract pumping blood throughout the body.
 Another slight delay then occurs, allowing blood to return to the upper chambers of the heart, refilling the heart for the next cycle.